 What is Active Ingredient Prescribing?

-If you prescribe medicines for your patients regularly you may have heard about the upcoming Active Ingredient Prescribing (AIP) government initiative.
-We are extremely excited to announce that we are very close to releasing a Genie version which will comply with AIP in time for the 1 February 2021 mandate.
+If you prescribe medicines for your patients regularly you may have heard about the Active Ingredient Prescribing (AIP) government initiative.
+We are extremely excited to announce that we have now released a Genie version 9.3.9 (22 December 2020) which complies with AIP in time for the 1 February 2021 mandate.

 The goal of Active Ingredient Prescribing is to ensure consistent and standardised medicines information on prescriptions by stating the active ingredients of the drug, ultimately providing patients with the means to assess and understand what active ingredients they are being prescribed.